White Paper

 3. Daily Point Allocations

-Each person has 1,440 minutes of attention per day; this attention can be used to consume or contribute value to others.
-In the Alignment Economy, attention is a quantifiable, tradable asset.
-Only individuals can receive a daily allocation, not groups such as families, companies, governments, or AI/Bots.
+Each person's attention can be used to consume or contribute value to others.
+In the Alignment Economy, individuals receive a daily allocation of points.
+Groups such as families, companies, governments, or AI/Bots do not receive a daily allocation of points.
 These groups (including AI/Bots) may earn and pool points, but only through voluntary transactions with human individuals.

 Points have four categories, each reflecting a different way attention creates and absorbs value.